Every year at OVFF, we offer a schedule of programming that is intended to entertain, educate, and engage those attending the convention.

 Open filking threads throughout the day and late, late into the night often until dawn.
 (Sleep is for the weak & sickly!)

-Sunday opens with a couple workshops (yoga, anyone?).
-There is a concert or two (the Chamberfilk ensemble performs after rehearsing all weekend, and the Iron Filker songwriting contest.
+Sunday opens with a couple workshops and the Iron Filker songwriting contest, followed by the Chamberfilk ensemble performance after rehearsing all weekend.
+Then we’ll get in some one-shots and our Sunday Concerts.
 The afternoon closes with our traditional Farewell Jam Session.

 Sunday evening, we gather whoever’s left at the convention for the Dead Dog Dinner Run.
 For the last several years, we’ve gone to BD’s, which is the best Mongolian barbeque in the world.